-Research commissioned by the Company indicated that there are a number of key areas which require attention: increasing the pool of trustees; creating an effective matching service, bringing individuals and charities together; coordinating access to appropriate information on trusteeship; funding research into best practice; and improving trustee boards’ performance.
+', an investigation into challenges facing the third sector.
+The outcome was the discovery and articulation of the key areas the sector needs to address: increasing the pool of trustees, creating an effective matching service to bring individuals and charities together, coordinating access to appropriate information on trusteeship, funding research into best practices, and improving trustee boards’ performance.

 We co-fund, with Close Brothers Asset Management, the Cause4 Trustee Leadership Programme

 in London.
 More than 500 would-be trustees have participated, many going on to serve as a trustee, and feedback has been excellent.
 In 2017, we extended the programme to include one-day seminars in Bristol, Birmingham, Manchester, and Glasgow.
 The programme has received accreditation from the Institute of Leadership Management.